 After your orthodontist takes your braces off, they will clean your teeth thoroughly.
 They may also want to have another set of X-rays done to see how effective the braces were.
 If your wisdom teeth are growing out, they may have to be removed to keep them from pushing your newly straightened teeth out of alignment.

 Taking your braces off may come as a relief, but doesn’t point to the end of your orthodontic treatment.
 You will have a retainer fitted to make sure your teeth don’t move back into their original positions.
 These retainers are usually custom-made from plastic and rubber and may have wires that hold your teeth in place as your gums and bones heal.

 Retainers may need to be worn every day, although they are typically worn at night.
 Either way, it shouldn’t cause braces pain.

 Typically, braces pain can be treated using over-the-counter pain medications.
 Tylenol is commonly used, but Advil and Aleve can help reduce inflammation in the gums.
 Your orthodontist may provide a soft wax to use when the edges of your braces rub against the inside of your cheeks.
 This wax provides a barrier that reduces the chances of getting any cuts, scraps, and sores.

 Sometimes, wires and brackets may get out of place, causing you braces pain and discomfort.
 Under such circumstances, you ought to visit your specialist right away.

-You ought to remember that foods such as hard candy, popcorn, and gum all damage braces, and you should stay away from them.
+You ought to remember that food such as hard candy, popcorn, and gum all damage braces, and you should stay away from them.